'Wartime CEO': Urbit's Founder Returns in Shakeup at Moonshot Software Project

 "We don't give a [expletive] about titles," Yarvin, who rarely speaks to journalists, told CoinDesk in an interview.
 "We're here to fix this."

-The shakeup rattled some of the the Urbit community's leading lights.
+The shakeup rattled some of the Urbit community's leading lights.
 Several quit the foundation, including Chief Technology Officer Ted Blackman and senior software engineer Liam Fitzgerald.

 Blackman emphasized that while he no longer works for the nonprofit, he plans to continue to work on Urbit, unpaid, as an open-source developer, and will start an unrelated consulting business to pay his bills.